brettchaldecott/foundery_test/README.md

 This project provides an example Roman Numeral Parser and simple document parser.

 ## Roman Numeral Parser
-The parser uses a reverse parse process and recursion in order to support more complex roman numeral structures.
+The parser uses a reverse parse process and recursion in order to support more complex roman numeral structures in a single parse process.
 This is a bit beyound what is required, but I got intrigued by the process.

 ## Document Parser
 The document parser, parses line by line through the document and constructs the appropriate sub parsers.